browse list of realtors working in Pike County

-Are you a realtor interested in being the first to help people find USDA eligible properties in Pike County?
+Are you a realtor interested in helping families find USDA eligible properties in Pike County?

 Join the USDAProperties Realtor Network

 Looking to buy in Pike County, Alabama?

 There are 175 USDA backed residential loans in Pike county with an average loan balance of $122,938.
 Over 83% of the loans helped first time home buyers.
 Borrowers were an average age of 36 years old.
 The typical appraised home value was around $125,409.
 On average the rural home size purchased with this loan was approximately 1,574 SqFt.
 Pike county applies the standard USDA income limits to determine loan eligibility.
 For a household of upto 4 people the income limit is $90,300.
 For a household of between 5 and 8 people the income limit is increased to $119,200.